 What is natural language processing?

-The hope is that in the future, humans won’t have to tailor their speech for interaction with machines, which will be more than capable of understanding their most natural modes of communication.
+The hope is that in the future, we won’t have to tailor our speech for interaction with machines.
+Instead, they’ll be capable of understanding our most natural mode of communication.

 It turns out, though, that for computers to understand language the way we do, they have to learn languages the way we do, as well.